derekbarnhart/runno/README.md

 #### Arguments
-As you may have noticed in the sample structure above, runno includes an 'arguments' section in the jobfile.
+As you may have noticed in the sample structure above, runno includes an *arguments* section in the jobfile.
 This is where all your configurations can go for the command line. runno uses [Optimist][optimist_github] for argument parsing for each job so you can build your arguments on the structure supported by optimists 'options' method call.

 ex.
 ```